I OVERVIEW – THE 'CHANGING ZEITGEIST'

 Beyond federal and state regulation and legislation, the highly motivated and aggressive US private plaintiffs' bar adds another element to the complex system of privacy governance in the United States.

-A full discussion of the many potential causes of action granted by US law is beyond the scope of this chapter, but a few examples will suffice to show the range of possible lawsuits companies might face.
+A full discussion of the many potential causes of action granted by US law is beyond the scope of this chapter, but a few examples will suffice to show the range of possible lawsuits.
 For example, plaintiffs often sue under state 'unfair and deceptive acts and practices' standards, and state law also allows plaintiffs to bring common law tort claims under general misappropriation or negligence theories.
 Moreover, as mentioned at the outset, US courts have long recognised privacy torts, with the legal scholar William Prosser building on the famed work of Brandeis and Warren to create a taxonomy of four privacy torts in his 1960 article, 'Privacy'42 – a taxonomy that was later codified in the American Law Institute's famous and influential Restatement (Second) of Torts.43 Thus, aggrieved parties can today bring a civil suit for invasion of privacy, public disclosure of private facts, 'false light', and appropriation or infringement of the right of publicity or personal likeness.
 Importantly, these rights protect not only the potential abuse of information, but generally govern its collection and use.

 iv Industry self-regulation: company policies and practices